ShreyySoni/SentimentalAnalysis/README.md

 # SentimentalAnalysis
-A recurrent neural network model to analyse the sentiment of IMDB reviews
+A recurrent neural network model to analyse the sentiment of a sentence using IMDB reviews.